Look at the sodium label-- 100% |

 Ingredients:

-1 head fresh iceberg lettuce OR prepackaged lettuce for wraps
+1 head fresh iceberg lettuce OR prepackaged

 3 cloves garlic, minced